arminrest/jhat/Docs/source/plots.rst

     :height: 800px
     :alt: alternate text

 This is an example of the same set of plots for a case where the alignment has failed.
 No locus is apparent in dx or dy.
-If there is no relation to be seen in this initial plot, then cuts and params need to be changed/loosened (see :ref:`params:Useful Parameters`.)
+If there is no relation to be seen in this initial plot, then cuts and params need to be changed/loosened (see :ref:`params:Useful Parameters`), in this case d2d_max should be increased.

 .. image:: _static/failed_cut.png
     :width: 1000px